-Scottsdale City Council bans use of natural grass for front lawns on all new builds
+Scottsdale bans natural grass on front lawns of new homes

 In an effort to deal with drought, the Scottsdale City Council unanimously voted to ban the use of natural grass for front lawns on all new builds.
 The new ordinance will apply to new houses constructed or permitted after August 15.
 Prior to the natural grass ordinance, Scottsdale officials asked residents to use 5% less water, and city government operations reduced their water usage by 9%.